 My research interests encompass areas of ecology, evolutionary ecology, and host-parasite interactions.
 I am also broadly interested in the ecology and evolution of infectious diseases, including parasite transmission dynamics.

 Experimental Evolution: Disease models often classify species as either parasitic or non-parasitic, even though levels of parasitism vary continuously in nature.
 I am interested in the life-history evolution of parasites that express variation in host exploitation strategies, and the selective pressures that lead to increased reliance on the host.
 Facultative parasites present a unique opportunity for addressing these questions because they operate on the margin between free-living and parasitic life styles.
-The free-living stages of the ectoparasitic mite (Macrocheles subbadius) feed and reproduce on highly ephemeral habitats; however, mites can switch to a parasitic life style under certain conditions, attaching to and feeding on cactophilic drosophilid hosts.
-We use this highly tractable model system to study evolutionary processes in the laboratory.
-The aim is to understand how the transition to parasitism occurs on a ecological time scale, the role that phenotypic plasticity might play, and identify the conditions that drive or constrain the evolution of parasitism along this continuum.
+Our aim is to understand how the transition to parasitism occurs on a ecological time scale, the role that phenotypic plasticity might play, and identify the conditions that drive or constrain the evolution of parasitism along this continuum.

 Slug Parasites: Slugs are major pests of agriculture, horticulture, and residential gardens.
 Many species of nematodes are known to parasitize slugs and snails.
 One in particular, Phasmarhabiditis hermphrodita, has been marketed commercially as a biocontrol agent in Europe and the UK.
 The aim of this project is to survey and isolate nematode parasites of slugs in Alberta.
-Once a local strain of parasitic nematode has been isolated, we will investigate the biology of the nematode-slug association.
+We will investigate the biology and pathogenicity of the nematode-slug association.